 Wanyu Lin, Ph.D.
 Candidate

 Wanyu enjoys reading, singing and jogging in her leisure time.
 She loves to explore new places and enjoys the natural beauties in the form of daily jogging.
-She have successfully completed her first 10K run in 2013 and her first half-marathon in the 2014 Standard Chartered Hong Kong Marathon.
+She have successfully completed her first half-marathon in the 2014 Standard Chartered Hong Kong Marathon and her first full-marathon in Toronto Scotialbank Marathon, 2017.

 Hao Wang, Ph.D.
 Candidate